Cardinal Cormac Murphy-O'Connor

 Cormac Murphy-O'Connor was educated at Presentation College, Reading, before boarding at Prior Park College, Bath, for his secondary schooling.
 He began training for the priesthood in 1950 at the Venerable English College, Rome.
 Whilst at the College, he took a degree in philosophy (PhL) and theology (STL) at the Gregorian University, Rome.
 He was ordained priest in Rome on 28 October 1956.

 In England he was appointed to Corpus Christi Parish, Portsmouth.
-In 1963 he was transferred to the Sacred Heart parish, Fareham, as assistant and appointed diocesan Director of Vocations.
-In the summer of 1966 he became private secretary and chaplain to the Bishop of Portsmouth, the Rt.
-Rev. Derek Worlock.
+In 1963 he was transferred to the Sacred Heart Parish, Fareham, as assistant and appointed diocesan Director of Vocations.
+In the summer of 1966 he became private secretary and chaplain to the Bishop of Portsmouth, the Rt Rev Derek Worlock.
 He played a key part in helping Bishop Worlock establish the first Diocesan Pastoral Centre at Park Place, Wickham.
 He also played a part in the preparatory stages of the first National Conference of Priests in 1970.

-On 21 December 1977 Cormac Murphy-O'Connor was ordained Bishop of the diocese of Arundel and Brighton.
+On 21 December 1977 Cormac Murphy-O'Connor was ordained Bishop of the Diocese of Arundel and Brighton.
 He served as Chairman of the Bishops' Committee for Europe (1978 to 1983), and as Vice-President of the Laity Commission (1978 to 1983).
 From 1983 to 2000 he was Chairman of the Committee for Christian Unity, and, from 1994 to 2000, Chairman of the Department for Mission and Unity.
 From 1982 to 2000 he was Co-Chairman of the Anglican and Roman Catholic International Commission (ARCIC), whose latest document, The Gift of Authority, was published in 1999.
 In 2000 he was awarded a Doctorate of Divinity by the Anglican Archbishop of Canterbury, Dr George Carey, in recognition of all his work for Christian unity.
 The Cardinal is an honorary bencher of the Inner Temple and in August 2001 was created a Freeman of the City of London.

 He was installed as tenth Archbishop of Westminster on 22 March 2000.
 In November 2000 he was elected President of the Catholic Bishops' Conference of England and Wales.
-In February 2001 he was created a cardinal by Pope John Paul II, and assigned the titular church of the Basilica of Santa Maria sopra Minerva.
-The Basilica houses the relics of St Catherine of Siena, doctor of the Church and one of the Patron Saints of Europe, the tomb of the Dominican Friar Blessed Fra Angelico, the Patron Saint of Artists, the renowned 'Figure of the Risen Christ' by Michelangelo and frescoes by Fra Filippo Lippi.
+In February 2001 he was created a Cardinal Priest by Pope John Paul II, and assigned the titular church of the Basilica of Santa Maria sopra Minerva.
+The Basilica houses the relics of St Catherine of Siena, Doctor of the Church and one of the Patron Saints of Europe, the tomb of the Dominican Friar Blessed Fra Angelico, the Patron Saint of Artists, the renowned 'Figure of the Risen Christ' by Michelangelo and frescoes by Fra Filippo Lippi.

 Within months of his entry to the College of Cardinals, Cardinal Murphy-O'Connor was appointed by Pope John Paul II as member of four different Vatican offices: the Congregation for Divine Worship and the Discipline of the Sacraments, the Administration of the Patrimony of the Holy See, the Pontifical Council for the Study of Organisational and Economic Problems of the Holy See and the Presidential Committee of the Pontifical Council for the Family.
 In 2002, he was appointed as member of the Pontifical Council for Culture in April, as member of the Pontifical Commission for the Cultural Heritage of the Church in June and as member of the Pontifical Council for Promoting Christian Unity in October.